Is It Covered?

 Search the A-Z list for a list of covered services.
 Your coverage and out-of-pocket costs may vary based on who you are and your health plan option.

-TRICARE will cost share any of the following open or laparoscopic bariatric surgical procedures:
+TRICARE covers the following open or laparoscopic bariatric surgical procedures:

 - Roux-en-Y gastric bypass

 - Vertical banded gastroplasty

 - Adjustable gastric banding (i.e., adjustable LAP-BAND®)

 All of the following conditions must be met to qualify:

 - You're at least 18 years old or you must provide documentation of completion of bone growth.

 - You were unsuccessful with non-surgical medical treatments for obesity.
 Your medical records must show your failed attempts.